D2himself/Hurricane-Analysis/README.md

 # Hurricane-Analysis
-Using my knowledge in python to organize and manipulate hurricane data
+Using python to organize and manipulate hurricane data